BastianAsmussen/Beep-Boop/README.md

 # Beep Boop
-An Esoteric programming language made by a couple of programming students.
+An esoteric programming language made by a couple of programming students.